-Within 30 days after receiving the risk assessment report from BHA, or the evaluation from the public health department, the owner is required to complete the reduction of identified lead-

-Berkeley Housing Authority April 2018 based paint hazards in accordance with the lead-based paint regulations [24 CFR 35.1325 and 35.1330].
-If the owner does not complete the "hazard reduction" as required, the dwelling unit is in violation of HOS and BHA will take action in accordance with Section 8-II.G.
+Within 30 days after receiving the risk assessment report from BHA, or the evaluation from the public health department, the owner is required to complete the reduction of identified leadbased paint hazards in accordance with the lead-based paint regulations [24 CFR 35.1325 and 35.1330].
+If the owner does not complete the "hazard reduction" as required, the dwelling unit is in violation of HQS and BHA will take action in accordance with Section 8-II.G.